 Altogether, you should now have six strips (labeled “A” on the image below), six strips (labeled “B”), six strips (labeled “C”), six strips (labeled “D”), the base or the floor (labeled “E”), two gable ends (labeled “F” and “G”), and the roof (labeled “H” and “I”).

 Now, use a combination of glue and screws to attach the pieces of the birdhouse together.
 A waterproof wood glue is recommended to help extend the life of the birdhouse.
 Drill pilot holes to help prevent the wood from splitting.
 Ideally the pilot holes should be at least as large as the screw’s minor diameter.
+Attach one roof panel to the birdhouse using only screws.
+This way, it can later be opened for cleaning.
+Find other ways to add a clean out door to this birdhouse.

 Personally, I recommend using stainless steel trim screws as shown below.
 The smaller screw head is less obvious and helps prevent the wood from splitting.
 If you pre-drill the holes, these screws will countersink themselves nicely because the head is not much larger than the pilot hole.